JOB TITLE: Museum Technician I Working Title: Education Intern

 How to Apply:

-Applications may be submitted by mail, email, or fax.
-NC Aquarium at Fort Fisher, Attn: Personnel, 900 Loggerhead Rd., Kure Beach, NC 28449, Fax (910) 458-6812 or firstname.lastname@example.org .
-Electronic applications will not be accepted without signature.
-Please include your email and phone # on your application.
+Must submit State Application form pd-107 which can be found at www.oshr.nc.gov (scroll down to navy blue box titled Online Services).
+Applications may be submitted by mail, fax or delivery.
+NC Aquarium at Fort Fisher, Attn: Hiring Manager, 900 Loggerhead Rd., Kure Beach, NC 28449, Fax (910) 458-6812.
+Email: [email protected] Please include your email and phone # on application.

 All relevant experience must be included on application to receive proper credit.
 A resume and cover letter may be submitted along with the completed state application.